unblindness/oct_alignment/README.md

 python main.py
 ```

+**Alternative for PyCharm or other IDEs**:
+1. Open the project folder in your preferred Python IDE (PyCharm, VSCode, etc.)
+2. Make sure you're using **Python 3.11** (recommended version)
+3. Install the required libraries from `requirements.txt` through your IDE's package manager or terminal
+4. Run `main.py` directly from the IDE interface

 If successful, the **"OCT Volume Alignment Tool"** window will appear on your screen.

 ## How to Use